Archana261996/Portfolio-Generative-methods/README.md

 # Archana's Kaleidoscope
 This webpage consists of a compilation of all the work I did for Generative methods.
-These include using various frameworks such as vue.js.
+The work in this repository makes use of various frameworks such as vue.js.

 Main languages used here are HTML and JavaScript.

-### CITATIONS:
+#### Citations:
 Background Image was taken by me

 Image of me was taken by my friend